 YouTube optimization tips

-This tip, as well as tip #3, requires you to be a YouTube partner.
-I highly recommend you do this.
-It unlocks a number of advanced features but doesn’t require you to actually allow ads on your videos.
+- Brand your channel landing page and thumbnails.
+This tip, as well as the third item on this list, are only relevant if you are a YouTube partner — which we’d highly recommend doing.
+It unlocks a number of advanced features without requiring you to allow ads on your videos.

-If you are interested in learning more about the video management capabilities of the Media Collective, talk to a Widen advisor today.
+If you are interested in learning more about the video management capabilities of the Widen Collective, .